gomorpheus/morpheus-msdns-plugin/README.md

 **IMPORT** denver.us.morpheus.com and delaware.us.morpheus.com but **NOT** ohio.us.morpheus.com (wildcard at 4th level)

-### Validation
+### Improved Integration Validation

 This plugin includes improvements in error handling and validation.
-Connectivity and access to DNS Services is tested at the time the integration dialog is saved
+Connectivity and access to DNS Services is tested at the time the integration dialog is saved.
+The Dialog will not save unless validation is passed successfully.
+The integration dialog will hint where problems occur but you should check the Morpheus Health logs to see detailed messages.

+### DNS Record validation and Error Handling

+- DNS records are now fully validated before they are created.
+Only record types A, CNAME and PTR re surrently supported.
+- The integration will return an error if a matching DNS record already exists in DNS.
+This is **new** behaviour and prevents duplicates being added to Morpheus
+- All error are logged to the Morpheus Health logs

+### Morpheus Custom Powershell Functions

+A script module containing the Morpheus Powershell functions required by this integration is contained within this plugin and is copied to the RPC Server where it is stored in the Local profile of the integration user account.
+This makes the integration much more efficient when executing remote Powershell calls from Morpheus.
+The downloaded script module is md5 checked on each integration refresh to ensure the contents match the plugin copy.

 ### Intermediary Server Support

-New with v2.1.0

 This plugin uses a technique where Powershell script blocks are executed using Invoke-Command.

-Using securely cached credentials stored in the user profile on the intemediate server, Invoke-Command can execute script blocks on remote computers (-ComputerName parameter) with specified Credentials (-Credential).
+Using securely cached credentials stored in the local user profile on the intemediate server, Invoke-Command can execute script blocks on remote computers (-ComputerName parameter) with specified Credentials (-Credential).
 Using this method allows for a Kerberos login from the Intermediate Server to the DNS Server overcoming NTLM impersonation restrictions.
 Credentials are securely cached using Windows DPAPI and can only be access by the computer and user account that cached them.

-No caching is required if you access the DNS Server directly
+When using an intermediate server 2 methods can be employed to connect the DNS Services.
+Using winRm the script blocks are invoked on the DNS Server using PS Remoting which will require winRm access on the DNS Server.
+A second technique is to use WMI rpc calls (where the DNS cmdlets specify a -Computername parameter).
+In this case the service account will require access to the Microsoft DNS WMI namespace on the DNS Server and in most cases the intermediate windows server must be tusted for delegation.

+### AWS Directory Services Support

+V2.2 support AWS Active Directory service.

+- Access is only possible via a correctly configured intermediate server (RPC SERVER) hosted in AWS and having the DNS Management Tools installed.
+- The DNS SERVER must be the fully qualified name of one of the AWS Domain controllers.
+- The Service Account should be a member of AWS Delegated Domain Name System Administrators, AWS Delegated Kerberos Delegation Administrators and AWS Delegated Server Administrators (for access to RPC SERVER).
+- The RPC SERVER computer object should be trusted for delegation for all Kerberos Services on the AWS Directory Service domain controllers.
+This can be performed using AD Users and Computers to modify the properties of the RPC SERVER Computer object.
+Right click the computer object, select properties and open the Delegation tab.
+Select the Radio button **Trust this computer for delegation to any service (Kerberos Only).
+Click OK to Save

+Note it is possible to finely tune the delegation so that the RPC SERVER computer object can only delegate to specific services if this is required.